 The annual Veterans’ Day Parade will be held on in downtown Austin, TX.
 The event kicks off at 9:30 AM from the Ann Richards Congress Avenue Bridge and travels up to the Texas State Capitol Building.
 Viewing is available all along Congress Avenue and there will be a reviewing stand at the Stephen F. Austin Hotel at Congress and 7th.
 Stay for the 11 AM Ceremony at the South steps of the state Capitol.

 This year's theme for the Travis County and City of Austin Veterans' Day Parade and Memorial Ceremony at the South Steps of the State Capitol will be the poppy.
 The practice of wearing of poppies takes its origin from the poem In Flanders Fields, written in 1915 by John McCrae.

 The Parade welcomes any group that wants to show support for the troops.
-Just fill out the online application.
+Applications will open in 2018.

 We can always use extra funds to help support this event as the Parade is put on as a community service event and any monetary donations is used to support the parade.

 The Austin Veterans Day Parade Committee (AVDPC) is committed to providing a safe and secure environment for our participants and guests.
 We encourage you to review our safety and security information below prior to arriving at our events.

 The AVDPC safety tips and guidelines are also provided by the City of Austin.
 Please download the City of Austin's (PDF) for street closure information.
 Modified street closures will affect Congress Avenue on November 11th beginning at 6:00 A.M. though 11 A.M..